 The work is a testament to Simpson's training in automotive science at Northern New Mexico College, and she has said wryly that Maria is the closest she has gotten to practicing traditional Santa Clara pottery.
 She means that she used the Tewa black-on-black style associated with revived Pueblo pottery practices on the auto body of Maria.
 Typically, the black-on-black ceramics begin with a coil-style clay pot that has been glazed, burnished, and then painted with a particular iron-rich solution.
-The pot is then fired in a pit where powdered manure is poured over the flames, giving the pot its distinctive black hue.
+The pot is then fired in a pit where powdered manure is poured View of the exhibition "Legacies," 2022-23, at the Institute of Contemporary Art, Boston over the flames, giving the pot its distinctive black hue.
 The burnished sections take on a shine, and the painted sections appear matte.
 Starting with a readymade and very different kind of object, the El Camino, Simpson applied auto body detailing techniques in the visual style of Pueblo pottery, then situated this new creation in a suggestive narrative accompanied by a collective of warriors assembled by the artist and dressed in layers of black and metal.